Rob is an avid traveller and a keen photographer who showcases his work on Flickr and sells his images through Adobe Stock and Shutterstock.

 Grand civic architecture schemes were planned across the country: shopping centres, arenas, theatres, museums, civic centres and municipal offices as well as new law courts, transport interchanges and of course new housing estates.
 Huge estates needed to be built quickly and efficiently.
 Concrete seemed to be the solution of the day, and new developments were thrown up around the country.

-In this article, we take a look at 10 examples of brutalist architecture that still exist today across the UK.
+In this article, we take a look at 5 examples of brutalist architecture that still exist in the UK today.
 Of course, many of the buildings that were erected during the heyday of brutalism have since been demolished, and many more remain under threat.
-The tide has turned in some cases, however, and many structures now have Grade-Listed protection status as a reflection of the part they played in the history of the built form in the UK.
+The tide has turned in some cases, however, and many structures now have listed protection status as a reflection of the part they played in the history of the built form in the UK.

 These buildings may not be to everyone's tastes, but they represent an ideology and a vision of the future at a certain point in time.
 Some find them ugly whilst others find beauty.
 These buildings provide a rich source of debate and discussion, and many will agree that the architectural landscape is richer with them than without them.
 See what you think.